HDaniels1991/airflow_selenium/README.md

 Run the setup script, this will install docker engine:
 * bash setup.sh

-Create the required Docker network and pull the selenium image.
+Create the required Docker network to enable the containers to communicate.
 * docker network create container_bridge

+Extend the Selenium image to grant the Selenium user write permissions on the container used for downloads.
+This will be used as a mounted volume later.
-* docker pull selenium/standalone-chrome
+* docker build -t docker_selenium -f Dockerfile-selenium .

-Create the Docker image:
+Create the Airflow docker image:
-* docker build . -it docker_airflow
+* docker build . -t docker_airflow

 Run the docker compose:
 * docker-compose -f docker-compose-CeleryExecutor.yml